The Right Way to be Introspective

-So, if asking why isn’t so helpful, what should we ask?
-A study by psychologists J. Gregory Hixon and William B. Swann, Jr arrived at a simple answer.
-The researchers told a group of undergraduates that two raters would evaluate their personality based on a test of “sociability, likeability and interestingness” they’d taken earlier in the semester.
+So if asking why isn’t so helpful, what should we ask?
+A study by psychologists J. Gregory Hixon and William B. Swann, Jr. arrived at a simple answer.
+The researchers told a group of undergraduates that two raters would evaluate their personality based on a test of “sociability, likability and interestingness” they’d taken earlier in the semester.
 Then they asked the students to judge the accuracy of their results.

-However, there is one important exception to What not why.
-When you’re navigating business challenges or solving problems in your team or organisation, asking why can be critical.
+However, there is one important exception to What Not Why.
+When you’re navigating business challenges or solving problems in your team or organization, asking why can be critical.
 For example, if a member of your team drops the ball on an important client project, not exploring why it happened means you risk recurrences of the problem.
-Or, if a new product fails, you need to know the reason to ensure that your products are better in the future.
-A good rule of thumb, then, is that why questions are generally better to help us understand events in our environment and what questions are generally better to help us understand ourselves.
+Or if a new product fails, you need to know the reason to ensure that your products are better in the future.
+A good rule of thumb, then, is that why questions are generally better to help us understand events in our environment, and what questions are generally better to help us understand ourselves.

 At Marriott Hotels, everything we do is guided by the principle that travel expands the mind and triggers creative thinking.
 We have therefore partnered with TED, the very best team when it comes to spreading world-changing ideas.
 Here, we share the best of these ideas through thought-provoking articles and videos to spark travelers’ creativity and inspire new perspectives.